Stakljar/Tech-webshop-fullstack/README.md

 # Tech-webshop

 Webshop project made using React and PHP.<br>
-To run application you will have to start backend server on port 3000 and client server on port other than 3000 and 3306.<br>
+To run application you will have to start backend server on port 3000, MySQL server on port 3306 and client server on port other than 3000 and 3306.<br>
-You will also have to host MySQL server with the parameters defined in connection.php and execute queries inside db folder.<br>
+For starting MySQL server you will need to use parameters defined in connection.php and execute queries that are inside db folder.<br>
 You will need to use PHPMailer library for sending emails.